 - Affordable housing should be provided at the newly-allocated sites at Awsworth, Bramcote, Brinsley, Stapleford and Toton, as shown on the Policies Map, or for any site within the Green Belt comprising 10 or more residential units, at a proportion of 30% or more. - 2.
 Affordable housing should be provided at the newly-allocated site at Kimberley at a proportion of 20% or more. - 3.
 For proposals on unallocated other sites for development of more than 10 units within Use Classes C2 or C3, affordable housing should be provided at the following proportions: - 'Beeston' submarket: 30% or more; - 'Eastwood' submarket: 10% or more; - 'Kimberley' submarket: 20% or more; - 'Stapleford' submarket: 10% or more. - 4.
-Any applications which propose less affordable housing than is indicated in parts 1, 2 and 3 of this policy must be accompanied by a viability assessment. - 5.
+Any applications which propose less affordable housing or fewer 'accessible and adaptable dwellings' than is indicated in parts 1, 2 and 3 1, 2, 3 and 7 of this policy must be accompanied by a viability assessment. - 5.
 Affordable housing provision should be made on site, unless there are exceptional circumstances to justify otherwise.
 Affordable properties should be integrated with market housing and should be of a similar size, type and external style as the market housing. - 6.
 Developments of market and affordable housing should provide an appropriate mix of house size, type, tenure and density to ensure that the needs of the residents of all parts of the Borough, and all age groups (including the elderly), are met. - 7.
 For developments of more than 10 dwellings, at least 10% of dwellings should comply with requirement M4(2) of the Building Regulations regarding 'accessible and adaptable dwellings'. - 8.
 For developments of more than 20 dwellings, at least 5% of provision should be in the form of serviced plots for self-build or custom-build, and/or custom-build homes by other delivery routes.

 15.1 As recognised in the Council's Corporate Plan and Housing Strategy, there is an urgent need to maximise the delivery of affordable housing in the Borough and evidence (set out in the Nottingham Core Viability Update Study) to support the Aligned Core Strategy says that newly allocated large sites on the edges of settlements can create their own housing market unconstrained by adjacent weaker housing sub-markets.
 It is however also essential that expectations of affordable housing provision should not harm delivery by making developments unviable.
 Parts 1, 2 and 3 of the policy therefore strike a balance between the two objectives.
-The electoral wards included in each submarket, as shown on page 109, are given below and relate to the urban areas of each ward and not the Green Belt which is considered under the 'Green Belt' part of the policy.
+The electoral wards included in each submarket, as shown on Map 35, are given below and relate to the urban areas of each ward and not the Green Belt which is considered under the 'Green Belt' part of the policy.
 The point that affordable housing will be expected to be provided on Green Belt sites if any come forward should not be taken as support for development in such locations, which is restricted by other polices in this Local Plan, the Aligned Core Strategy and the NPPF.
+In parts 1, 2 and 3 of the policy, the phrase "or more" means that at least the specified proportion of affordable housing should be provided; a higher proportion would not be expected but may be acceptable, if proposed by an applicant.
+In parts 5 and 6 of the policy, the word "size" relates to the number of bedrooms in the home.